Getting ready to start the low-FODMAP diet for managing digestive symptoms? Here’s a basic training guide.

-A research team led by Dr. Peter Gibson, the Director of Gastroenterology at Monash University located in Melbourne, Australia, designed the low FODMAP diet.
-The first research trial on the effectiveness of this diet to manage IBS was published in 2006 by Gibson and Dr. Sue Shephard.
-However, the connection between poor absorption of certain carbohydrates and gastrointestinal symptoms has been evidenced since the 1980s.
+The first research trial on the effectiveness of this diet in IBS symptom management was published in 2006 by Gibson and Dr. Sue Shephard.
+However, the connection between poor absorption of certain carbohydrates and gastrointestinal symptoms has been well-known since the 1980s.

 Throughout the past decade, research clearly shows that the low FODMAP provides significant relief for many digestive disorders.

 You learned earlier that FODMAP stands for fermentable oligo-, di-, mono-saccharides and polyols.
 The “O-D-M” in FODMAPs describe different chain lengths of carbohydrates (oligo= more than 2, di= 2, mono= 1).
 Polyols are sugar alcohols, another type of carbohydrate, which can be added to foods or naturally occurring.